-As modern technology grows, so does the amount of electronic waste or e-waste.
+As modern technologies grow, so does the amount of electronic waste or e-waste.
 Electrowinning of silver plays a key role in these environmental applications.
-Since metals are endlessly recyclable, many companies are now recovering silver and other precious metals from electronic waste in favour of disposing in landfill.
+Since metals are endlessly recyclable, many companies are now recovering silver and other precious metals from electronic waste in favour of disposing of in landfill.
 Processes are well known to extract silver and other valuable metals from a variety of e-waste and waste electric and electronic equipment (WEEE).
 These processes usually involve crushing and grinding, gravity and magnetic separation, leaching and purification.
-The last two stages (i.e. leaching and purification) is where electrowinning comes to play.
-The result is the recovery and reuse of high purity metals from these so call 'urban mines'.
+The last two stages (i.e. leaching and purification) are where electrowinning comes to play.
+The result is the recovery and reuse of high purity metals from these so called 'urban mines'.

-Electrowinning is also used for creation of metal powders.
-While solid metal plate is the form most often associated with electrowinning, high purity powders can also be produced using the same method.
-Powder after all is just poorly formed plate.
-In the process of electrowinning, silver powder is electroplated onto the cathode and harvested into collection reservoirs.
+Electrowinning is also used for the creation of metal powders.
+While the solid metal plate is the form most often associated with electrowinning, high purity powders can also be produced using the same method.
+Electrolytic powder after all is just a poorly formed cathode or a different crystal structure.
+In the process of electrowinning, the silver powder is electroplated onto the cathode and harvested into collection reservoirs.
 The harvesting process can either be manual or automatic depending on the electrowinning technology employed.
 Automatic harvesting is a more secure method that ensures significantly fewer losses and easier accounting of the precious metal.

 There is also a negative side of using silver (and other metals) in manufacturing processes.
 For example, in electroplating and metal finishing industries, water baths are used to rinse the finished parts.
-In this process water is used for a limited amount of times and has to be precipitated or disposed because the concentration of silver builds up with continued use.
-Waste water that contains silver complexed with cyanide cannot just be disposed in municipal water systems or rivers.
-This waste water is extremely toxic and must either be disposed of by a third party contractor or treated locally.
-In order to dispose of waste water from site, manufacturers often pay a big dime to third party waste disposal companies.
-While this method of waste treatment is convenient since no local process is required and no additional space is occupied, companies lose a lot of money every year just by not wanting to deal with effluent treatment.
-Electrowinning on the other hand helps to recover the silver from rinse baths and other waste waters so that it can be recycled and reused within the process or sold to offset treatment costs.
+In this process, water is used for a limited amount of times and has to be precipitated or disposed of because the concentration of silver builds up with continued use.
+Wastewater that contains silver complexed with cyanide cannot just be disposed of in municipal water systems or rivers.
+This wastewater is extremely toxic and must either be disposed of by a third-party contractor or treated locally.
+In order to dispose of wastewater from the site, manufacturers often pay a significant amount to third-party waste disposal companies.
+While this method of waste treatment is convenient since no local process is required and no additional space is occupied, companies lose a lot of money every year just by not wanting to recover silver from effluent treatment.
+Electrowinning on the other hand helps to recover the silver from rinse baths and other wastewaters so that it can be recycled and reused within the process or sold to offset treatment costs.
 Electrowinning can also be used to control the concentration of silver in plating baths.